JetBrains/intellij-sdk-docs/basics/action_system.md

 > **Tip** Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.

-By using the `override-text` element introduced in v2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.
+By using the `<override-text>` element introduced in 2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.

-In the `action` element reference example (below) with `id` attribute `VssIntegration.GarbageCollection`, the default is to use the verbose text "Garbage Collector: Collect _Garbage."
+In the `action` element reference example (below) with `id` attribute `VssIntegration.GarbageCollection`, the default is to use the menu text "Garbage Collector: Collect _Garbage."
-The `add-to-group` element declares the action is to be added to the Tools Menu.
+The `add-to-group` element declares the action is added to the Tools Menu.

-However, the `override-text` element declares that text for `VssIntegration.GarbageCollection` displayed anywhere in the Main Menu system should be the compact text version "Collect _Garbage."
+However, the `override-text` element declares that text for `VssIntegration.GarbageCollection` displayed anywhere in the Main Menu system should be the alternate text "Collect _Garbage."
 The Tools Menu is part of the Main Menu, so the displayed menu text is "Collect _Garbage."
-A different context, such as searching for the action using **Help \| Find Action...**,  displays the verbose text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.
+A different context, such as searching for the action using **Help \| Find Action...**,  displays the default text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.

-The example uses `MainMenu` for the `place` attribute in the `override-text` element, which is broad in scope.
-The `place` attribute could be finer granularity if the action is to be added to more than one location in the main menu.
-For example, the `override-text` element for `VssIntegration.GarbageCollection` might only specify a `place` element of `ToolsMenu`.
-Then additional `add-to-group` elements could specify other `group-id` attributes, such as `HelpMenu`.
-For each `add-to-group` unique `group-id` attribute, an additional `override-text` element could be added with a matching `place` attribute.
+A second `override-text` element uses `place` and `use-text-of-place` attributes to declare the same version of the text used in the Main Menu is also used in the Editor Popup Menu.
+Additional `override-text` elements could be used to specify additional places where the Main Menu text should be used.

 #### Action Declaration Reference
 The places where actions can appear are defined by constants in [`ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java).